Union symbol (hieroglyph)

 In Egyptian hieroglyphs, the hieroglyph is used for the phonetic value of sma, (a triliteral) with meanings of to join together, to unite with.

-For its use as "uniting of two lands", it has an identical usage to the Two whips with shen ring hieroglyphAa6, which from its very construction appears as the uniting of two separate "tribes", or communities.
+For its use as "uniting of two lands", it has an identical usage to the Two whips with shen ring hieroglyph Aa6, which from its very construction appears as the uniting of two separate "tribes", or communities.